 - Mr. Bader's Executive Services Agreement for the position of Chief Executive Officer has no fixed period and may be terminated by provision of six months' prior written notice by either party. - Mr. Bader is entitled to a base salary of \$250,000 per annum, plus statutory superannuation entitlements.
 He has elected to receive \$30,000 of this in the form of equity securities.
-1,600,001 performance rights issued in May 2020 in lieu of salary were converted to shares during the year ended 30 June 2021.
-403,846 performance rights issued on 2 Dec 2020 in lieu of salary were converted to ordinary shares subsequent to year end. - Mr. Bader is eligible to participate in the Long-Term Incentive Plan and has been issued 3,750,000 Employee Options (expire 30 September 2021) and 4,500,000 performance rights (expire 31 August 2023). - Mr. Bader is also eligible to participate in a Short-Term Incentive ("STI") scheme which the Group has implemented.
-A maximum of \$10,000 per annum may be payable to Mr. Bader on the achievement of key performance indicators to be set having regard to the financial position and performance of the Group.
+403,846 performance rights issued on 2 Dec 2020 in lieu of salary were converted to ordinary shares in July 2021.
+A further 250,000 performance rights issued on 28 Oct 2021 in lieu of salary were converted to ordinary shares subsequent to year-end.